Gusb3ll/Euler-bot/README.md

-For generating problem in Math POSN discord channel to help improve the mathematical learning for the studuent.
+For generating problems in Math POSN discord channel to help improve the mathematical learning for the studuents.

 This bot is created by "Gusbell" (Kitpipat Jaritwong) for further code explanation please contact the owner.